Learn about Technology Development at KAUST

-The technology transfer process is not linear, but iterative.
+The technology transfer and development process is not linear, but iterative.
 Generally, the process includes:

 Research in KAUST’s laboratories leads to a discovery or invention.
 This could be a new process, device, composition or technology.

 The KAUST inventor provides written notice of his or her invention to the technology management.
 This disclosure begins the technology management process.
 To avoid loss of rights, disclose your invention before publishing or publicly presenting your research.

 A technology manager reviews the disclosure, often conducting an interview with the inventor.
 The technology manager conducts prior art searches and market and technology assessments to determine the invention’s novelty, marketability and commercial potential.

 4- IP Protection

 The technology manager may pursue protection of the invention.
 Protection may be sought both within the Kingdom and abroad, and it may take the form of patent, copyright, trademark, trade secret or contractual use restriction.